 "Self-Commissioning" Art Rarely Works

-Q: Two years ago, I began work on a painting dedicated to a female military pilot who died in action.
+Q: I spent a number of months on a painting dedicated to a female military pilot who died in action.
 I offered the finished picture to a women's military organization in Washington, DC, but they weren't interested.
 They said it didn't fit their format.
 Since this is more of a museum piece, I need ideas on how to get it exhibited so that the public has a chance to see it and an institution can buy it.
 If I sell it, I'll donate 20% of the proceeds to a war memorial fund.
 The painting is priced at $15,000; print reproduction rights can be negotiated separately.
 Enclosed is my resume.
 Any suggestions?

-A: You've made a number of errors in judgment that greatly reduce your chances of selling this painting.
-To begin with, you decided on your own that the piece was necessary and appropriate for this women's military organization without asking them first.
-You had no idea of the organization's acquisitions policies, acquisitions budget, or whether they buy art at all.
+A: You've made a number of assumptions and errors in judgment that impact your chances of selling this painting.
+To begin with, you decided entirely on your own that the piece was necessary and appropriate for this women's military organization without asking them first.
+You knew nothing about the organization's acquisition policies, acquisitions budget, or whether they show or purchase any art at all.
 With no advanced notice, you painted the painting, presented it to the organization for sale, and they told you that it didn't fit their format.